 - 6 Can I let my home as a holiday let?

 - 7 Do you pay stamp duty on a holiday home?

 - 8 Is there a good time to buy a holiday home?

-If you are considering buying a second home this will no doubt be an exciting, and potentially overwhelming time for you.
+If you are considering buying a holiday home this will no doubt be an exciting time for you.
 There are a few reasons why an individual or family may wish to consider buying a holiday home, such as for investment or recreational purposes.
 For many, a UK holiday home falls somewhere between the two.

 Buying a holiday home can provide you with both financial and personal benefits.
 You’ll be able to turn a profit by renting out your property during summer months or holiday seasons, while still being able to enjoy a week or two relaxing in it at your leisure.